miyuki96/agnoster-bash-color/README.md

 2 # Then, open configuration file of agnoster theme with editor (configuration file is located at ~.oh-my-bash/themes/agnoster/agnoster.theme.sh).

-Add the two news functions prompt_historyline() and prompt_time(). (see theme.sh file of this project)
+Add it the two news functions prompt_historyline() and prompt_time() from theme.sh file of this project.

-Use the two others functions prompt_context() and build_prompt() to replace already existing functions in your configuration file. (see theme.sh file of this project)
+Use the two others functions prompt_context() and build_prompt() (from theme.sh file) to replace already existing functions in your configuration file.

 Save the changes and enter following command to update configuration file: source .bashrc